underscoreio/underscoreio/src/html/_books/essential-lift.md

 ## Overview

 This book is aimed at Scala developers who want to understand how to build applications with the Lift web framework.
-Lift is different from other web frameworks, and with the help of this text you can save significant time getting up to speed.
+Lift is different from other web frameworks, and with the help of this book you can save significant time getting up to speed.

 ## Prerequisites